 Code of Ethics for Nurses

-- 1. The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person. - 2.
-The nurse's primary commitment is to the patient, whether an individual, family, group, community or population. - 3.
-The nurse promotes, advocates for, and protects the rights, health, and safety, of the patient.
+1. The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person.

+2. The nurse's primary commitment is to the patient, whether an individual, family, group, community or population.